 What if I am diagnosed with the COVID-19 virus or have been exposed to someone who was?

-Individuals who have COVID-19 (a positive COVID-19 test OR a presumed diagnosis by a healthcare provider) are required to self-isolate for at least seven days and until 3 days after symptoms are gone.
+Individuals who have COVID-19 (a positive COVID-19 test OR a presumed diagnosis by a healthcare provider) are required to self-isolate for at least 10 days from the onset of symptoms AND at least 3 days after they are symptom free.

 Individuals who have had contact with someone with COVID-19 must quarantine themselves for 14 days since their last exposure to that person to prevent potentially exposing others to the virus.